 This Annual Report on Form 10-K contains information that may constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 Forward-looking statements include all statements that do not relate solely to historical or current facts, and can generally be identified by the use of words such as "may," "believe," "will," "expect," "project," "estimate," "intend," "anticipate," "plan," "continue" or similar expressions.
 However, the absence of these words or similar expressions does not mean that a statement is not forward-looking.
 All statements regarding our intent, belief and current expectations about our strategic direction, prospects and future results are forward-looking statements.
-Management believes that these forward-looking statements are reasonable as and when made.
-However, caution should be taken not to place undue reliance on any such forward-looking statements because such statements speak only as of the date when made.
+Management believes that these forward-looking statements because such statements speak only as of the date when made.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
 In addition, forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from our historical experience and our present expectations or projections.
 These risks and uncertainties include, but are not limited to, those described under "Risk Factors" and elsewhere in this report and those described from time to time in our future reports filed with the Securities and Exchange Commission ("SEC").